Ahzed11/HotCI/README.md

 ## Keeping this template up to date

-To import the changes made to the *Erlang CI/CD template* to your project, use [*template-sync*](https://github.com/coopTilleuls/template-sync).
+To import the changes made to the *HotCI* to your project, use [*template-sync*](https://github.com/coopTilleuls/template-sync).

  > Template sync is a simple update script that identifies a commit in the template history which is the closest one to your project.
 Then it squashes all the updates into a commit which will be cherry-picked on the top of your working branch.
 Therefore you just have to resolve conflicts and work is done! - [Template Sync](https://github.com/coopTilleuls/template-sync)